A novel network for classification of cuneiform tablet metadata: Method

 \subsection{Network Structure}

 The base structure of our network is inspired by ArrowPose \cite{hagelskjaer2025arrowpose}, which integrates the neighborhood feature from DGCNN \cite{dgcnn} with the down-scaling presented in PointNet++ \cite{qi2017pointnet++}.
 This creates a structure similar to that of classical CNNs, with neighbor computation, pooling, and down-sampling.
 After each step, the point cloud size is halved, increasing the receptive field.
-Down-sampling is performed by randomly shuffling point cloud and truncating it; yielding a stochastically even representation.
+Down-sampling is performed by randomly shuffling the point cloud and truncating it; yielding a stochastically even representation.
+Random down-sampling have shown to provide similar results as Farthest Point Sampling while being much faster \cite{hu2020randla}.
 In ArrowPose, the final layer of points is used to predict segmentations and object-center locations for pose estimation.
 In this paper, we instead use the framework for classification.
 We replace the segmentation part from ArrowPose with a MaxPool and the MLP classification head from DGCNN.
 Additionally, to improve performance, we introduce several additions to the network.
 After the network computation and down-sampling, we use the EdgeConv neighbor features from DGCNN.
-This computes a temporal neighbor feature and provides a global receptive field in the final layer.
+This computes a feature space neighbor and provides a global receptive field in the final layer.
 We then concatenate the features from all layers and apply a 1D convolutional network.
 This network is applied before the MaxPool layer to aggregate information across layers into a single feature.
 This helps to ensure that all features representing a single point are combined before the MaxPool layer.
 We also use dilation during the neighbor search, similar to \cite{engelmann2020dilated}, which shows to improve the results.
 Finally, we introduce two new neighbor features, which are further explained in the following subsection.